mode89/haskell-docker/README.md

 ```
 $ <repo-dir>/run
 ```
-This script mounts the host's working directory as `/workdir` inside container and proceeds into an interactive shell session within the created container.
+This script mounts the host's current working directory as `/workdir` inside container and proceeds into an interactive shell session within the created container.